 I have worked in various therapeutic roles within the child welfare and foster care system since 2016.
 I am currently still a therapist in the foster care system and split my time working with adolescents and with adults/parents who are struggling with substance use.
 The majority of my work has been in complex trauma, substance use disorders, life transitions, relationship and communication issues, loss and grief, anxiety, depression and suicidal ideation.
 Please let me know if you ever want to hear more about my career in foster care!
 I'd be more than happy to share!

 So, the big question: why did I become a therapist?
 I know it's kind of corny, but have you heard the saying, "be who you needed when you were younger"?
 That is why.
 I was pretty rowdy in my younger years (to put it mildly).
-In my life, I have experienced: depression, anxiety, suicidal ideation, self--harm, immense loss and grief, addiction, trauma, postpartum depression, etc. I struggled in school and with authority.
+I have a complex trauma history, and often struggled in school and with authority.
 Most of my life prior to adulthood was spent feeling lost and misunderstood.
 It took me a long time to learn that I wasn't just inherently "bad" or different, and equally as much time to learn that I was worthy of feeling happiness, fulfillment and peace.
 So yes, it may be corny, but my primary goal as a therapist is to connect, to build a relationship that is free of judgment or ridicule and to be the person I needed when I was at my lowest.